-I found Crowdtap a couple of weeks ago when a few other work at home opportunities didn't have much available and I was looking for something to fill in the time.
-At first I thought it was a paid survey site but I was wrong.
+I found Crowdtap a couple of weeks ago when a few other work at home opportunities that I do regularly didn't have much available.
+I was looking for something to fill in the time.
+At first, I thought it was a paid survey site but I was wrong.
 It's actually a product testing and reviewing organization.
 They are looking for people that can complete “missions”.
 Basically, a mission is testing products and then writing about it and giving feedback.
 You do NOT need to have a blog – so don't get stressed about that.

 Crowdtap Rewards and Missions – Tell Me More!

 So, obviously like I stated above there are missions that you can complete.
 These missions are catered to the interests and brands you selected during your Crowdtap sign up.
 It’s free to join.
 There are three types of missions:

 Polls: These are by far the easiest.
 You’re basically asked a question and check off the answer that suits you most.

 An example of one of their polls might be: “How many times a week do you eat at McDonald’s?”

 Questionnaire: Are basically polls, but more in-depth.
 Several questions regarding a product.

 Samples: You’ll need to apply for these.
 If accepted, you’ll use the product and give feedback in review form.
 (These are worth the most points.)